5

 Make them look good!!!

 Today, everyone is driven by social incentives, especially with the existence of apps like LinkedIn and Instagram.
-You make your customers look good by elevating their personal brand and showcasing their testimonials prominently.
+You make your customers look good by elevating their brand and showcasing their testimonials prominently.

 Tagging them on social media posts expressing gratitude for their valuable feedback highlights their association with your business, and enhancing their visibility can also help.